tasdevani21/code-with-engineering-playbook/developer-experience/recipes/remote-debugging/kubernetes-dashboard/setup-kubernetes-dashboard.md

    kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0/aio/deploy/recommended.yaml
    ```

 2. Create a User - The dashboard supports various ways to manage access control.
-[We can create a simple admin user account](https://upcloud.com/community/tutorials/deploy-kubernetes-dashboard/#point-2) with privileges to modify the using and use tokens.
+[We can create a simple admin user account](https://upcloud.com/community/tutorials/deploy-kubernetes-dashboard/#point-2) with privileges to modify.
 You can also [create a read-only user](https://upcloud.com/community/tutorials/deploy-kubernetes-dashboard/#point-3) if you would like to only view the different components of the cluster vs modifying it.

 3. Access the Dashboard - After the installation of the dashboard and creation of the user accounts for it, we can create a proxy service on the localhost to access the dashboard.